iobroker-community-adapters/ioBroker.logparser/README.md

 ## Notes
 * This adapter uses Sentry libraries to automatically report exceptions and code errors anonymously to the adapter developer(s).
 For further details and information on how to disable this error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).
 Sentry reporting is used starting with js-controller 3.0.

+## Credits
+The work of the adapter would not had been possible without the great work of @Mic-M (https://github.com/Mic-M).

+## How to report issues and feature requests

+Please use GitHub issues for this.

+Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
+Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
+If you do not like providing it in GitHub issue you can also send it to me via email (mcm57@gmx.at).
+Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

 ## Changelog